pzingg/elm-google-oauth/openidconnect.md

 2. Send an authentication request to Google
 3. Confirm the anti-forgery state token
 4. Exchange code for access token and ID token
-5. Obtain user information from the ID token
+5. Obtain user information from the ID token, or
+6. Obtain user profile information from the access token, and possibly
-6. Authenticate the user
+7. Authenticate the user

 ### 1. Create an anti-forgery state token